 Buying a car is an exciting and also very important moment in our life, however, as a foreigner in Germany, will you be able to do it at all?
 We all know how strictly regulated the country is and when es especially comes to big purchases, contacts, and insurances.

 A foreigner can buy a new or used car in Germany.
 In fact, you can buy a car in Germany even without residency here, you just need to have a valid ID card, enough money to pay car price, and other additional expenses such as insurance, car plates, vehicle tax.

-In this post you will learn how to buy a new or used car as a foreigner in Germany and steps you need to take for this.
+In this post, you will learn how to buy a new or used car as a foreigner in Germany and the steps you need to take for this.